 Are you infected and don’t know it?
 Are they?

-- HPV, the most common viral infection, is sometimes naturally cleared by the body’s immune system.
+- HPV, the most common viral infection, is often cleared by the body’s immune system.

 - STIs may be spread during ANY sexual activity.
 This includes vaginal, oral, or anal sex or any other activities in which body fluids are shared.
-Some can even be spread by contact with infected skin.
+Some STIs can even be spread by contact with infected skin.